 Because of nutritional yeast's high nutrient content, vegetarians will sometimes use it as a supplement.
 In vegan recipes, nutritional yeast also makes a good substitute for Parmesan cheese.
 But nutritional yeast isn't that high in calories, so it isn't likely to cause weight gain.
 If you're trying to gain weight, you're better off choosing other foods -- including higher-calorie dishes that contain nutritional yeast as an ingredient.
-Check with your doctor before adding a significant amount of nutritional yeast to your diet, as it contains purines, which may bring on symptoms of gout for those who suffer from this condition.
+Check with your doctor before adding a significant amount of nutritional yeast to your diet, as it contains purines, which may bring on symptoms of gout for those with the condition.

 Calories in Various Kinds of Yeast

 The number of calories in yeast depends on the type of yeast.
 Typically, nutritional yeast has the fewest calories of all the main types of yeast people consume, with about 15 to 20 calories per tablespoon, depending on the brand.
 This is somewhat fewer than the 23 calories per tablespoon found in regular baker's yeast and fewer than the 28 calories per tablespoon in brewer's yeast, which is also sometimes used as a supplement to provide B vitamins.
 It's also slightly fewer than the 21 calories per tablespoon found in Parmesan cheese.

 You need to consume an extra 3,500 calories to gain a pound, so it would take quite a lot of nutritional yeast to cause weight gain.
 Since nutritional yeast typically isn't eaten in very large quantities, it isn't likely to cause weight gain.
 If you've added it to your diet and have gained weight, it is more likely that some other food you're eating is causing the weight gain.

 Potential Health Benefits